ivotron/popper2-paper/paper.md

 ### **Container runtime API and plugins**

-This component abstracts the runtime from the.
-The API exposes generic operations that all runtimes support such as creating a container image from a `Dockerfile`; downloading images from a registry and converting them to their internal format; and operations on containers such as creation, deletion, renaming, etc. Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.
+This component abstracts the runtime from the runner.
+The API exposes generic operations that all runtimes support such as creating an image from a `Dockerfile`; downloading images from a registry and converting them to their internal format; and container-level operations such as creation, deletion, renaming, etc. Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.

 In addition, the container runtime abstraction layer supports the specialization of a runtime by allowing users to provide a runtime-specific configuration file.
 This enables users to take advantage of runtime-specific features in a transparent way.
-For example, in the case of Singularity, this file can contain specific information about the batch scheduler, such that a container can connect to it and launch MPI jobs.
-This file can either be created by users or be provided by system administrators.
+For example, in the case of Singularity, this file can contain information about the MPI library available on a cluster.
+This configuration file can either be created by users or provided by system administrators.

 # Case Study {#sec:study}